 Journalistic sources

-While press releases can give you a lot of insight, they usually do not give you the juicy bits like which country was for or against a proposal.
+Press releases can provide a lot of insight, but they usually do not tell you everything you may want to know, such as which country supported or opposed a proposal.
 For this, you will need to turn to reporters.
-Fortunately, the European media landscape is fairly well developed at this stage of European integration.
-One upside to all the crises that EU is going through, it is the increased attention that it gets.
+Fortunately, the European media landscape is fairly well developed.
+One upside to the many crises the EU has gone through is that they have increased journalistic attention to European politics.

-One excellent source is Politico, which is an American political journalism company with a reputation for high-quality information.
-The Guardian’s European Union section is in many regards comparable to Politico.
-Naturally, however, it has a stronger focus on stories that carry particular importance for the UK and, today, is heavily dominated by Brexit (probably forever will be).
-EurActiv is another excellent source that runs more stories than Politico or The Guardian, including rather technical ones that can often be important if you are a student of European integration.
-EU Observer is a mix between Politico and Euractiv, running fewer stories but also more technical ones.
-The specific outlet you go to does not matter too much.
-All of them are great and you will hopefully be quickly drawn into the fascinating dynamics behind European decision-making.
+One excellent source is Politico Europe.
+The Guardian’s European Union section is in many regards comparable, although it naturally has a stronger focus on stories that carry particular importance for the UK, even after Brexit.
+Euractiv is another excellent source and often covers rather technical stories that can be important if you are a student of European integration.
+EUobserver is also useful, running fewer stories than some larger outlets but often with a good eye for institutional detail.
+The specific outlet you use does not matter too much.
+All of them are useful, and you will hopefully be quickly drawn into the fascinating dynamics behind European decision-making.

-Finally, let me mention Lexis-Nexis, which is a database supporting full-text searches on various newspapers (e.g. the Frankfurter Allgemeine Zeitung, El País, Le Monde, but also the New York Times) starting from 1985.
-Whenever you think your story may not only have shaken Brussels but drawn ripples in national capitals and around the world, a database like Nexis can yield a wealth of additional information.
-This being said, finding information on Nexis can be daunting simply because of the breadth of the database.
-Anyway, it is really worth the effort and can give you loads of useful information.
-Give it a try!
+Finally, let me mention LexisNexis/Nexis, a database supporting full-text searches across various newspapers, such as the Frankfurter Allgemeine Zeitung, El País, Le Monde and the New York Times.
+Whenever you think your story may not only have shaken Brussels but also drawn ripples in national capitals and around the world, a database like Nexis can yield a wealth of additional information.
+Finding information on Nexis can be daunting simply because of the breadth of the database, but it is usually worth the effort.
+Students at the University of Salzburg can access it here.

-In cases where you have looked thoroughly for information in other places but just can’t find what you are looking for, you may want to try Europe Direct sponsored by the European Commission.
-They are best contacted by e-mail and will help you find almost anything.
-If you are studying an event in the European Union going back 30 years or more, you should also check the following two archival sources.
+If you are studying an event going back 30 years or more, you can also check archival sources.
 The Centre Virtuel de la Connaissance de l’Europe (CVCE) collects an impressive amount of primary documents on European integration since 1945.
-The Archive of European Integration (AEI) hosted by the University of Pittsburgh does not have quiet such a sophisticated visual interface.
-But don’t judge a book by its cover!
-There is a host of information waiting to be uncovered and those persistent enough to look for it are rewarded with information that is simply unavailable for anyone working on more contemporary episodes of European integration.
+The Archive of European Integration (AEI), hosted by the University of Pittsburgh, does not have quite such a sophisticated visual interface.
+But do not judge a book by its cover: there is a great deal of information waiting to be uncovered, and those persistent enough to look for it are often rewarded with material that is impossible to find elsewhere.